 The Venetian Olive Grove

 The grove, which embraces the western side of town, was planted by order of the Venetians in the 17th century.
-Here, you’ll enjoy a walk or a bike ride through the immortal olive trees.
+You’ll enjoy a walk or a bike ride through the immortal olive trees.

 Follow the shady path under the planes, until you come upon a unique vision: water cascading with great force over enormous rocks into a radiant blue lake.
 You won’t be able to resist a dip.

-Small in size but great in flavor.
+Small in size but great in flavour.
 Cooked in large cauldrons by the village women on Agios Donatos’ feast day (August 7) on the plateau above the village, the lentils of Englouvis village are like a festival on your plate!

 FAQs about Lefkada, Greece

 How do you get around Lefkada?If you’re planning on visiting Lefkada, hiring a car will allow you to explore the island easily.
 Alternatively, you can use public transport (bus).
 Bear in mind that most buses leave from Lefkada town.